Becoming a dog walker is an awesome way to make money with a job that makes you happy.

 - Where to apply: https://www.care.com/dog-walkers

-Care.com offers a huge registry with the average earnings at $11 an hour.
+Care.com offers a huge registry with average earnings of $11 an hour.

 Once again you will need to create a profile which allows you to be connected to potential employers.